 Technology has advanced dramatically over the past few decades, with more software now available to help businesses be more efficient than ever before.
 But sadly, HR specialists still thought that the systems that were meant to help them were the biggest negative influences on workplace productivity.

-To help focus on how big of an issue both poor systems and lack of digitalisation are to businesses, we have put together an infographic with some very interesting stats from the survey.
+To help focus on how big of an issue both poor systems and lack of digitalization are to businesses, we have put together an infographic with some very interesting stats from the survey.